 Low interest rates and poor market returns are one pair of factors behind weak incomes.
 The ‘baby boom’ generation, born between 1945 and the early 1960s, created a bulge in the working age population.
 In terms of the traditional savings/investment model of the economy, this gave a significant boost to savings as boomers reached their peak earning years, leading to a lowering of the natural rate of interest.
 The low-rate environment has contributed to lower returns on pension savings, which is creating pressure to work and save for longer to improve pay-out prospects; the demand for savings feeds back into still-lower rates.

 Data compiled by the Bank of England suggest that, over the last 20 years, demographic effects have exerted a larger downward pressure on the natural rate of interest than the slowing of global growth.
 This demographic effect should reverse when savers (workers) become spenders (retirees).
-However, we don't know when precisely that reversal might begin.
+However, we do know when precisely that reversal might begin.

 Between 2006-16 the UK participation rate for over-65s jumped from 6.6% to 10.4% – but this is only the beginning for Britain.
 Japan’s labour market participation rate for the same group is 20%, and for men alone it is around 30%.
 In the US the participation rate for over-65s was around 19% in 2014, and is forecast to rise to 22% by 2024.
 The elderly worker looks increasingly like a growing global phenomenon for advanced economies.